itay1313/frontenddogma.com/README.md

 * `specification`
 * `talk`

-(Any external source should specify a `target_url`.
+(Any linked external source should specify a `target_url`.
 If there’s an image, it should be hosted under [/media](https://github.com/j9t/frontenddogma.com/tree/main/media) and referenced via `image`.)

 #### 2. Features